MatanShamir1/Grlib/README.md

 ## Usage Guide

-After installing GRLib, you will have access to custom Gym environments, allowing you to set up and execute an Online Dynamic Goal Recognition (ODGR) scenario with the algorithm of your choice.
+After installing gr_libs, you will have access to custom Gym environments, allowing you to set up and execute an Online Dynamic Goal Recognition (ODGR) scenario with the algorithm of your choice.

 <details>
 <summary><strong>Working with an initial dataset of trained agents</strong></summary>